trynoice/website/content/news/v2-announcement.md

 ### Remote sound library

 With growing requirements, we no longer think it best to pack sounds with the APK.
-It raises the APK size and hence, doesn't allow for longer or many sounds.
-To remove these constraints, we'll start serving the library over the internet.
+It raises the APK size and doesn't allow for longer or many sounds.
+We'll start serving the library over the internet to remove these constraints.

 ### Cross-platform service

-The cross-platform operation has always been a concern.
-In the future versions, we'll begin shipping a web interface along with the hosted library.
+Cross-platform operation has always been a concern.
+Therefore, we'll begin shipping a web interface along with the hosted library in the coming releases.
 It will make Noice available to virtually every device with an Internet browser.

 ### For creators